Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Warren Dunes State Park

-St Joseph lighthouse on Lake Michigan at sunset with waves crashing against the pier
+St. Joseph lighthouse on Lake Michigan at sunset with waves crashing against the pier

 The iconic St. Joseph Lighthouse